google/gnxi/oc_config_validate/docs/testclasses.md

     Args:
      *  `xpath`: gNMI path to read, like "system/config"
      *  `want`: Expected value; can be numeric, string or JSON-IETF
+     *  `retries`: Optional.
+Number of retries if the assertion fails
+     *  `retry_delay`: Optional.
+Delay, in seconds, between retries.
+Default 10

  *  `get.GetJsonCheck`